 Nothing is as cheap as free!
 I took full advantage of the clothes my sister-in-law offered to lend us for the first six months or so of Sienna’s life.
 I know hand-me downs are normally meant to be kept, but our borrowing situation was ideal since we didn’t have to store any of the clothes once we were finished with them.
 We just gave them back!

 Buy off the Clearance Racks

 Buying off the clearance racks is especially handy if you’re stocking up for next season.
 Last Fall/Winter, I stocked up on quite a few items that will work for Sienna this coming winter, including a snow suit for only $10!
 Had I waited until she needed the snow suit, I’m sure I would have been paying close to full price.
-Currently my favourite store to shop at for clearance prices is the Joe Fresh section in our local Superstore.
+Currently my favourite stores to shop at for clearance prices is the Joe Fresh section in our local Superstore and Old Navy.

 Similar to shopping the clearance racks in a brick and mortar store, shopping the sale sections online can save you a bundle.
 Last Summer I stocked up on quite a few outfits when Old Navy had one of their better coupon codes.
 I think I averaged about $3.00 a piece!
 I also enjoy shopping online at The Children’s Place and Joe Fresh.

 Garage sales and thrift stores can be a great place to look for gently used clothing.
 Although I haven’t had much opportunity to shop at garage sales myself, I know that the clothes I was selling in our recent garage sale were hot sellers!
 I’m sure most cities offer this, but our town also holds a twice annual kids garage sale at our Recreation Centre.
 I picked up some cute sweaters, jeans and PJ’s for about $0.50 a piece.
 I find buying used clothing an excellent way to build a kid’s wardrobe cheaply because the items are usually only worn a few times before they’re outgrown.